i

 - 1 -- Limit Definition of Derivative

-- 1 -- Finding Horizontal, Vertical, or Tilted Asymptotes
+- 1 or 2 -- Finding Horizontal, Vertical, or Tilted Asymptotes

 - 1 -- Projectile/Gravity Problem